Dhruba-art/Dhruba-art/README.md

 - 👋 Hi, I’m @Dhruba-art.
-- 👀 I’m interested in Game Development.
+- 👀 I’m interested in learning about software Development.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning C.
-- 💞️ I’m looking to collaborate on Programming for games.
+- 💞️ I’m looking to collaborate on Programming.
 - 📫 reach me at discord @Dhruba#4937.

 <!---